Volunteer Appreciation Week is right around the corner — a full week for nonprofits to celebrate those who have stepped up to support their cause.

 Since 1974, National Volunteer Week has served as an opportunity to recognize those that dedicate their time and effort to the causes they care about.

-In light of COVID-19, it is now more important than ever to inspire new volunteers and thank the ones that continue to serve, however, they are able.
+As states continue various recommendations on combating the COVID-19 virus, it’s more important than ever to inspire new volunteers and thank the ones that continue to serve however they are able.
 Whether they volunteer their time in-person or remotely from their home, they’re keeping your organization at the top of their mind during this ongoing crisis.

 Just because you can’t celebrate these amazing individuals in person, doesn’t mean you have to skip this year’s celebration.
 Here are some ideas on how your organization can celebrate volunteer appreciation week, virtually.

-This year, National Volunteer Appreciation Week, is Monday, April 19-25, 2020.
-Since most people will be following the social distancing directives of their state or local government, many organizations are having to rethink their normal celebrations.
+This year, National Volunteer Appreciation Week, is Monday, April 18-24, 2021.
+Since most people will be following the social distancing directives of their state or local government, many organizations are having to continue to rethink their normal celebrations.

 3 Ways to Celebrate Volunteer Appreciation Week Virtually